aasthak108/MyFinance/README.md

 2. Use the form to add income and expense transactions.
 3. Edit or delete transactions using the provided buttons.
 4. View the transaction list and the current balance.
-5.See the report for overall transactions.
+5. See the report for overall transactions.
 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please submit a pull request.